Chouanneau/Chouanneau/README.md

 <br>

-🔭 I’m currently working on a full-stack project for a compamy based in Switzerland: My-Tangram.(www.my-tangram.com)
+🔭 I’m currently working on a full-stack project for a compamy based in Switzerland: <a href="https://www.my-tangram.com" target="_blank" rel="noreferrer">My Tangram</a>.</h4>

 <br>